-- a) promoting opportunities for economic development and community investmentreadiness; - b) encouraging residential uses to respond to dynamic market-based needs and provide necessary housing supply and range of housing options for a diverse workforce; - optimizing the long-term availability and use of land, resources, infrastructure and public service facilities; - maintaining and, where possible, enhancing the vitality and viability of downtowns and mainstreets; - e) encouraging a sense of place, by promoting well-designed built form and cultural planning, and by conserving features that help define character, including built heritage resources and cultural heritage landscapes; - f) promoting the redevelopment of brownfield sites; - g) providing for an efficient, cost-effective, reliable multimodal transportation system that is integrated with adjacent systems and those of other jurisdictions, and is appropriate to address projected needs to support the movement of goods and people; - h) providing opportunities for sustainable tourism development; - i) sustaining and enhancing the viability of the agricultural system through protecting agricultural resources, minimizing land use conflicts, providing opportunities to support local food, and maintaining and improving the agrifood network; - j) promoting energy conservation and providing opportunities for increased energy supply; - k) minimizing negative impacts from a changing climate and considering the ecological benefits provided by nature; and encouraging efficient and coordinated communications and telecommunications infrastructure.
+promoting opportunities for economic the continued growth of the City, ontimizing the a) promoting opportunities for economic the continued growth of the City, optimizing the development and community investment- use of existing infrastructure and development readiness; compatible within the existing neighbourhood. b) encouraging residential uses to respond to The increased density will help enhance the dynamic market-based needs and provide vitality and viability of the downtown. necessary housing supply and range of housing options for a diverse workforce; c) optimizing the long-term availability and use of land, resources, infrastructure and public service facilities; d) maintaining and, where possible, enhancing the vitality and viability of downtowns and mainstreets; e) encouraging a sense of place, by promoting well-designed built form and cultural planning, and by conserving features that help define character, including built heritage resources and cultural heritage landscapes; f) promoting the redevelopment of brownfield sites; g) providing for an efficient, cost-effective, reliable multimodal transportation system that is integrated with adjacent systems and those of other jurisdictions, and is appropriate to address projected needs to support the movement of goods and people; h) providing opportunities for sustainable tourism development; i) sustaining and enhancing the viability of the agricultural system through protecting agricultural resources, minimizing land use conflicts, providing opportunities to support 1 local food, and maintaining and improving the agrifood network; j) promoting energy conservation and providing opportunities for increased energy supply; k) minimizing negative impacts from a changing ĺ climate and considering the ecological benefits provided by nature; and en couraging efficient and coordinated mmunications and telecommunications infrastructure.
+Section 2.1.1 The subject property is located on a currently l) Natural features and areas shall be protected developed site and is located on lands that are for the long term. not designated natural heritage features.
+L